tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 * Property 6 [`ExtendVote`, `VerifyVoteExtension`, coherence]: For any two correct processes $p$ and $q$, if $q$ receives $e^r_p$ from $p$ in height $h$, $q$'s Application returns Accept in `ResponseVerifyVoteExtension`.

+Property 6 constrains the creation and handling of vote extensions in a similar way as Property 3 contrains the creation and handling of proposed blocks.
+Property 6 ensures that extensions created by correct processes _always_ pass the `VerifyVoteExtension` checks performed by correct processes receiving those extensions.
+However, if there is a (deterministic) bug in `ExtendVote` or `VerifyVoteExtension` (or in both), we will face the same liveness issues as described for Property 3, as Precommit messages with invalid vote extensions will be discarded.

 * Property 7 [`VerifyVoteExtension`, determinism-1]: For any correct process $p$, and any arbitrary vote extension $e$, and any arbitrary block $w$,